We design systems for water supply and sanitation that help buildings work better for occupants, owners and the environment.

 Arup’s public health engineers tackle diverse challenges – from sustainable strategies to fire suppression systems, and from drainage in high-rise buildings to supplying ultra-pure water and piping specialist gases and fluids for healthcare, science and industry facilities.

 Together with Arup’s mechanical and electrical engineers, we provide integrated building services.
-We also collaborate with water engineers to ensure that plumbing and infrastructure work together, in sympathy with the complete water cycle.
+We also collaborate with water and civil engineers to ensure that plumbing and infrastructure work together, in sympathy with the complete water cycle.

 Driven by performance

 By thinking beyond standard solutions, we shape performance-based systems that help our clients achieve their aspirations – from stunning design to ease of maintenance to LEED®, BREEAM and Estidama ratings.